christianhaitian/PortMaster/ports.md

 Title="Cosmo-Engine ."
 Desc="A new game engine to play the MS-DOS game Cosmo's Cosmic Adventure on modern systems.
 Episode 1 is included and you can add Episode 2 and 3 gamefiles to the data folder" porter="Bamboozler" locat="Cosmo-Engine.zip" runtype="rtr" genres="action,platformer"

+Title="Daikatana ."
+Desc="Travel through time to fight a corrupted dictatorship and right the wrongs inflicted on the world.
+You must add the retail data files from the 'data/' folder to the port's 'daikatana/gamedata/' folder." porter="Johnny on Flame" locat="Daikatana.zip" genres="fps,action"

 Title_F="Cro-Mag_Rally ."
 Desc="This is a port of Pangea Software’s racing game Cro-Mag Rally.
 Take control of the caveman Brog as you race through the  Stone, Bronze, and Iron Ages in primitive vehicles." porter="brooksytech" locat="cromagrally.zip" runtype="rtr" genres="racing"

 Title="Dave_Gnukem ."
 Desc="Dave Gnukem is a cross-platform 2D scrolling platform shooter inspired by Duke Nukem 1." porter="Bamboozler" locat="Davegnukem.zip" runtype="rtr" genres="action,platformer"